 Several years ago the Department of Labor passed legislation that allowed employers to offer even more flexibility with regard to life changing events.
 You may be eligible to change your election mid-year for yourself and certain family members under these circumstances:

 Any change in your participation must be consistent with the change in status.
 You must make any change in your elections within 30 days following a qualified status change (60 days for newborns and adoptions) through Workday.

 If you're covered by another group plan, you may waive medical and/or dental coverage and be eligible to receive taxable cash each month:

 You may be asked to submit proof of this other coverage to Benefits along with your electronic enrollment when you are initially eligible to enroll, and on additional occasions.
 You may have this amount paid as additional compensation, as a contribution to FSA(s), or divided between additional cash and FSA(s).
 To waive coverage, you must select "waive" in the medical and dental election sections within Workday.
-Waive credits do not apply to visiting investigators, visiting graduate students and employees eligible for benefits at both SCCA and Fred Hutch.
+Waive credits do not apply to visiting investigators, visiting graduate students and employees not eligible for benefits at Fred Hutch.